d-huliu/S.O.L.A.R/README.md

 ## Description

-SOLAR runs as an app on Microsoft HoloLens and allows users to zoom in to a customizable level, hear written text (e.g. books, newspapers, documents, TV) as spoken speech, recognize other people nearby (giving names for stored people, and age/gender/emotion estimates for others), and contact others in the case of an emergency.
+SOLAR is an immersive app on Microsoft HoloLens that allows users to zoom in to a customizable level, hear written text (e.g. books, newspapers, documents, TV) as spoken speech, and recognize other people nearby (giving names for stored people, and age/gender/emotion estimates for others).

 SOLAR utilizes Unity, implementing various services from Microsoft’s Azure Cognitive Services and Twilio for phone calls.

 -----------------------------------------------------------------------------------------------------------------
 ## Real World Application